riipandi/fastrue/README.md

 <hr/>

-Fastrue (formerly Trusty) is a headless authentication server, inspired from Netlify GoTrue., but built with [Rust](https://www.rust-lang.org/).
+Fastrue (formerly Trusty) is a headless authentication server inspired from Netlify GoTrue, built with [Rust](https://www.rust-lang.org/).

 > **WARNING!** This project still in development.
 > Everything is experimental, breaking changes can happen and the long-term purpose of this project is not yet clear, use at your own risk!